MeidoPromotionAssociation/COM3D2_MOD_EDITOR/README.md

   - Install from the official website: [https://imagemagick.org/script/download.php](https://imagemagick.org/script/download.php)
   - On the download page, look for `ImageMagick-version-Q16-HDRI-x64-dll.exe` and install it.
 During installation, check `Add application directory to your system path`.
   - Or install via terminal command: `winget install ImageMagick.Q16-HDRI`
+  - The version used for testing is `ImageMagick-7.1.1-47-Q16-HDRI-x64-dll.exe` If you have problems, please try this version.
   - After installation, verify by running `magick -version` in your terminal.
 A version number output indicates success.
   - ImageMagick® is a free and open-source software suite for image editing and manipulation.